-About Euthanasia-Free NZ
+About Euthanasia-Free NZ Inc.

 Euthanasia-Free NZ Inc. is a nationwide network of individuals from diverse professional and social backgrounds, with diverse philosophical and political beliefs.

 We believe that the legalisation of euthanasia and assisted suicide poses a great threat to the well-being of our society.
 As individuals we have diverse reasons why we have arrived at this view.

 We are a single-issue, secular, non-profit organisation.
 We have no official position on any other social or political issue.

 We will work with anyone who opposes the legalisation of euthanasia and assisted suicide, for any reason, and irrespective of their views on other issues.

 Euthanasia-Free NZ is a member of theEuthanasia Prevention Coalition International.
 However, we are independent organisations in our own right.
 We have no affiliation with any other organisation.

 What we stand for